abhilashi/Janus/README.md

     - Each wallet address should be unique within the array.

 - **gating (Array of required reclaim proofs)**
   - **Description**: A reclaim proof of web2 credentials of users for inclusion in the pool.
+These can be KYC proofs or proof of unique ID etc.
   - **Requirements**:
     - An array of valid zk snark proofs powered by reclaim.